LuaConsole/v3rm/README.md

 rid = reputation id, not sure on this one. no example.

+eid = event id, not sure what this does.

 bburl = link to DMs I'dassume.

 can execute either in console or with "javascript:" method. (javascript:MyBB . . .) in search bar.